daniellehopedev/devops-bootcamp-demos/module-14-demos/README.md

     - is not idempotent
     - need to explicitly write code to delete resources
 - Why use Python Boto3?
-    - can do more things becuase of its low-level API
+    - can do more things because of its low-level API
     - more complex logic is possible
     - python is a programming language and has lots of libraries
     - boto is a aws library